AtharvaAthanikar2003/Spotify-Youtube-Music-Data-Analysis/README.md

 # Spotify YouTube Music Data Analysis

 **Description**:
-The project aimed to analyze performance data from Spotify, YouTube, and other music platforms to understand key metrics such as total tracks, views, comments, and likes.
+The project aimed to analyze performance data from Spotify and YouTube music platforms to understand key metrics such as total tracks, views, comments, and likes.
 Using Power BI, Python, and SQL, I processed the data, created visualizations, and identified trends to analyze the performance of top channels.
 This helped uncover actionable insights that improved content strategy and user engagement across these platforms.